Suitable flooring for equine hospitals, recovery and treatment areas:

 If the poured rubber layer is porous or open-cell water can penetrate and create unsanitary conditions.
 Also, the floor proves difficult to seal around floor drains which are necessary for the drainage of liquids.

-A variant to poured rubber:
+Variants to poured rubber:

 Alternatively, a seamless polyurethane system can be poured over a base layer of rubber, which has the benefit of a cushioned, resilient surface and creates a stronger bond between the two layers.
-The lower layer does not allow penetration of moisture and is much easier to seal around drains and to join with other floor areas.
+The lower layer does not allow penetration of moisture and is much easier to seal around drains and to join with another floor area.
 Advice should be sought from the manufacturer to achieve the correct level of slip resistance in the surface layer.